 When translating an Excel spreadsheet, often times there will be content within the workbook that does not need to be translated.
 This can consist of entire worksheets, rows or columns, and sometimes even just a single cell.
 It is very important that the translation process take this into account, keeping this content in its source language within the translated workbook.

 What is the typical workflow for an Excel translation project?
 It begins with the source workbook being provided for translation by the client.
 The file is first analyzed and prepared for translation to ensure that any content that does not require translation is protected, as well as protecting all formula functions.
 All content is then reviewed to highlight any questions there may be before the actual translation is launched.

-The translation, editing, and proofreading phases are then executed by professional in-country linguistic teams.
+The translation, revision, and proofreading phases are then executed by professional in-country linguistic teams.
 Prior to delivering the translated workbook, a final round of Quality Assurance is executed by the linguistic teams.
 The final deliverable will be a workbook that is professionally translated and formatted to exactly match the source Excel file, with all formulas functions kept intact, and ready to deploy immediately, requiring no additional work for you or your team to do.